Moist Chocolate Cake

 Actually, when the cake emerged, there was probably drooling and clapping.
 I tell you that because I trust you won’t judge me.

-This cocoa-based cake is deeply chocolaty and incredibly moist.
+This cocoa-based cake is deeply chocolatey and incredibly moist.
 It surprises me every single time with how good it is for something so easy.
-It is a great emergency cake to have in your repertoire for forgotten birthdays, last-minute visitors, or urgent Friday night chocolate cravings.
+It is a great emergency chocolate cake to have in your repertoire for forgotten birthdays, last-minute visitors, or urgent Friday night chocolate cravings.
 I love to smother it in gooey marshmallow frosting (the seven-minute kind made with just whipped egg whites, sugar, and vanilla).
 Mmm… Drooling again.
 Note to self: try to control that.
 This time I smothered it instead with a super easy cocoa buttercream frosting.
 Not the fancypants Italian buttercream, the shortcut American-style buttercream that is basically just butter, icing sugar, and cocoa powder.
 Again, brain short-out aversion strategy.

 I have used this recipe to make sheet cakes, layer cakes, cupcakes, mini cupcakes… really, you can’t go wrong.
 Everything gets tossed in the standing mixer (no creaming of butter and sugar, or alternating between dry and liquid as in typical cake recipes), poured into cake pans, and popped in the oven, easy as 1-2-3.